japeto/geniatagger/README.md

-                     GENIA Tagger
+#GENIA Tagger
 Tsujii laboratory
 University of Tokyo

+Analyzes English sentences and outputs the base forms, part-of-speech tags, chunk tags, and named entity tags.
+The tagger is specifically tuned for biomedical text such as MEDLINE abstracts.
+If you need to extract information from biomedical documents, this tagger might be a useful preprocessing tool.

-1. How to build
+## How to build
 You need gcc to build the tagger.

 % make

 if you encounter errors with hash, try commenting out "#define USE_HASH_MAP" in "maxent.h".

-2. How to use
+## How to use

   Prepare a text file containing one sentence per line, then